aws-observability/aws-otel-test-framework/docs/testing-framework-design.md

 There are two logic paths in the diagram,

 1. Provisioning Path[Red], In this path, Terraform load configuration from a test case, launch platform (Ex.
 EC2), and install Sample App as well collector in the platform, then launch validator.
-2. Validation Path[Green], Once Validator starts, it sends requests to Sample App to generate metrics/traces, Sample App send those data to Collector, Collector send data to backend (Ex.
-CloudWatch), Validator calls backend to fetch data back for validation.
+2. Validation Path[Green], Once Validator starts, it sends requests to Sample App to generate metrics/traces, Sample App send those data to Collector, Collector send data to backend (Eg. CloudWatch), Validator calls backend to fetch data back for validation.

 #### 2.1 Sample App (https://github.com/aws-observability/aws-otel-test-framework/tree/terraform/sample-apps)

 A Sample App is an application built with metrics/traces SDK, it runs as a container for purpose of supporting multiple computing platforms.
-Sample App generates metrics/trace data, sends them to AWS Otel Collector.
+Sample App generates metrics/trace data, sends them to ADOT Collector.
 There are two types of Sample App in general,
 1. A web application which serves some APIs, Validator call those APIs and then the web application generates metrics or trace data.
 Ex, [StatsD Sample App](https://github.com/aws-observability/aws-otel-test-framework/tree/terraform/sample-apps/statsd)
 2. Self Emitting application which generates metrics or trace data once it starts.
 Ex, [Performance Load Generator](https://github.com/aws-observability/aws-otel-test-framework/tree/terraform/load-generator)

-Sample app can be ignored for some test cases where the plugins in AWS Otel Collector generates metrics/traces automatically.
+Sample app can be ignored for some test cases where the plugins in ADOT Collector generates metrics/traces automatically.
 Ex, [ECS Metric test](https://github.com/aws-observability/aws-otel-test-framework/tree/terraform/terraform/testcases/ecsmetrics)

 #### 2.2 Collector

 A software which is running alongside with Sample App, receive data from Sample App and send to backends.
-The supported collector is AWS Otel Collector.
+The supported collector is ADOT Collector.

 #### 2.3 Validator (https://github.com/aws-observability/aws-otel-test-framework/tree/terraform/validator)

-A Validator is a java application which calls Sample App to generate metrics/traces, fetch the metrics/traces from backend endpoints such as CloudWatch, XRay and Prometheus, thereby conducts validation on data schema and values.
+A Validator is a java application which calls Sample App to generate metrics/traces, fetch the metrics/traces from backend endpoints such as CloudWatch, X-Ray and Prometheus, thereby conducts validation on data schema and values.
 The supported backends for validation are

-1. CloudWatch
+1. Amazon CloudWatch
-2. XRay
+2. AWS X-Ray
-3. Managed Prometheus Endpoint
+3. Amazon Managed Prometheus Endpoint

 #### 2.4 Platform

-A Platform is a place where Sample App and AWS Otel Collector are running, right now the supported platforms are
+A Platform is a place where Sample App and ADOT Collector are running, right now the supported platforms are

 * EC2
 * EC2 Based ECS